books

 In other words, these are not stories for children.

-The Charles de Lint story, "The Moon is Drowning as I Sleep," is one of my favorites.
+The Charles de Lint story, "The Moon is Drowning While I Sleep," is one of my favorites.
 It's a Sophie Etiole stories, however, like all of Charles de Lint's short stories, can be read and enjoyed without knowing anything of Newford.
 Another favorite is Neil Gaiman's "Troll Bridge."
 I love the idea of paths that take us off to hands hidden just beyond our sight.
 And I love the way that we are manipulated by the main character and the story.

 I also particularly like Patricia A. McKillip's story "The Snow Queen."
 I reads to me precisely as a version of the tale involving grown-ups instead of children would read.
 Except of course that I wasn't really sure about how things would end.
 Some of these stories end as you would expect if you're familiar with the story, and so go off in unexpected directions, so I wasn't sure where this tale was going.